• Skip to main content

 1. Clear Host Cache

-If you are using Chrome browser extensions or plugins, follow the steps below to clear the Host Cache on your computer.
+If you are using browser extensions or plugins, follow the steps below to clear the Host Cache on your computer.

 1. Open Chrome browser > click on 3-dots menu icon > New Incognito Window.